bspjojo/docker-proxy/readme.md

 ## What is this?

-A simple proxy container that proxies requests through to other containers
+A simple proxy container that proxies requests through to other containers.

+It generates a configuration file for an interanl instance of nginx

 ## Why is this a thing?